sahinnebih/Study-Habits-of-Metu-studentss/README.md

+The Important Report is called "survey.pdf.pdf" please click that if you want to see the pdf with the results, open it

 # Study Habits of Metu studentss
  The aim of our study is to examine the study habits of the students and whether they have an effect on their academic success or satisfaction.
 I dd it with Rstudio